chaos-mesh/chaos-mesh/doc/sidecar_configmap.md

 ### Tips

-1. The application Container.volumeMounts used to define data directory should be set `HostToContainer`.
+1. The application Container.volumeMounts used to define data directory should be set to `HostToContainer`.
 2. `scripts` and `fuse` emptyDir should be created and should be mounted to all container of the pod.
 3. The application uses `wait-fuse.sh` script to ensure that the fuse-daemon server is running normally.